reduxjs/redux/docs/recipes/WritingTests.md

 ### Reducers

-A reducer should be a pure function that returns the new state after applying the action to the previous state.
+Reducers pure functions that return the new state after applying the action to the previous state.
 In the majority of cases, the reducer is an implementation detail that does not need explicit tests.
 However, if your reducer contains particularly complex logic that you would like the confidence of having unit tests for, reducers can be easily tested.

-As a reducer should always be a pure function, it is easy to write tests for - a given input should always provide a particular output.
+Because reducers are pure functions, testing them should be straightforward.
+Call the reducer with a specific input `state` and `action`, and assert that the result state matches expectations.

 #### Example